priyalviroja/security-paradox/src/epiphanies/the-security-theater.md

 Another company had the opposite problem: world-class technical security—zero-trust architecture, automated patching, immutable infrastructure, continuous monitoring.

 But their office had a "tailgating culture"—anyone could walk in behind an employee.
 The receptionist never checked IDs.
 The server room door was propped open for ventilation.
-I walked out with a laptop and nobody noticed.
+A visitor walked out with a laptop and nobody noticed.

-Then I found the pattern that haunts me:
+**The pattern: There's zero correlation between how secure a company looks and how secure they actually are.**

+In fact, there's often a negative correlation: companies with the most impressive-looking security often have the weakest actual security posture.

+Why?
+Because they're optimizing for looking secure instead of being secure.

-**Companies that invested heavily in visible security (biometric scanners, security awareness posters, compliance certifications) spent 60% less on invisible security (automated patching, architecture review, threat modeling).**
+**Companies that invest heavily in visible security (biometric scanners, security awareness posters, compliance certifications) often spend 60% less on invisible security (automated patching, architecture review, threat modeling).**

-They were optimizing for looking secure instead of being secure.

 **Security theater isn't just about doing useless things.
 It's about optimizing for visibility over effectiveness.**
 </div>